Veronica was a stray, shy dog living deep in the jungle in a remote part of Central Thailand.

 Our Thailand's Forgotten Dogs Programme helps bring care to strays in this area of the country where otherwise there is nothing for strays, to address the incredible suffering.
 Our team was actually busy doing a mobile sterilisation clinic in a remote village when we spotted poor Veronica.
 Emaciated and hairless, she was suffering from a severe skin disease, untreated infections, and sheer starvation.
 She was extremely scared and ran away whenever we tried to approach her.
 She had never had love or human attention before, and was probably born in the jungle.

 Together with our partner Headrock Dogs Rescue, we treated her on-site for her severe skin disease, and started her on antibiotics.
 We also enrolled her in our feeding program, to provide her with a special diet to improve her body condition.

 Week by week, Veronica got stronger, and by week four her hair almost completely re-grew.
 She still requires ongoing care however to ensure that her mange is completely cured.
 Given her dramatic improvement already, Veronica was adopted by a nearby lady who cares for other dogs in the area.
 Our team is continuing to follow-up with Veronica and her owner to ensure she is receiving her daily medications and special diet.

-Thailand's Forgotten Dogs Program
+Thailand's Forgotten Dogs Programme

-The FOUR PAWS Thailand's Forgotten Dogs Program, together with local charity Headrock Dogs Rescue, treats some of Thailand's neediest animals.
+The FOUR PAWS Thailand's Forgotten Dogs Programme, together with local charity Headrock Dogs Rescue, treats some of Thailand's neediest animals.
 We operate a feeding program for thousands of strays living at temples, provide free sterilisation, and rescue services.

 Update March 2021